DataHand: Revival

 In 2019, a longtime DataHand user going by the pseudonym JesusFreke released an open source DataHand-style device called the lalboard, with plastic parts manufacturable on a home 3D printer, hand-solderable circuit boards, and off-the-shelf magnets.
 The mechanism is essentially the same as the DataHand, using magnets for key return and optointerrupters to sense the movements of the keys.

 In 2023, another longtime DataHand user released a small-run production device called Svalboard, evolving the lalboard design into a manufacturable product.

 In 2024, Svalboard launched the Lightly DataHand-style keyboard, which includes trackpoint and trackball pointing device options, as well as a self-print kit for builders who want to make their own.

-There is also a Datahand Discord on which Datahand, lalboard and Svalboard users discuss layouts, builds, and other input-related topics.
-It is the only known gathering place specifically for users of Datahand-style keyboards.

 Layout

 It consists of two separate "keyboards", one for the left hand and one for the right.
 Each finger activates five buttons: the four compass directions as well as down.
 The thumbs also have five buttons: one inside, two outside, up and down.

-The layout is initially similar to a QWERTY keyboard, but the middle two columns of keys (i.e. H,Y,G...) have been delegated to sideways finger movements, and all of the keys outside of the main three rows are accessed through two additional modes, including a mode for mousing.
+The layout is initially similar to a QWERTY keyboard, but the middle two columns of keys (i.e. H, Y, G...) have been delegated to sideways finger movements, and all of the keys outside of the main three rows are accessed through two additional modes, including a mode for mousing.
 There are three primary modes all together: letters, number and symbols, and function / mouse mode.
 Some practice is required.
 However, eventual typing speedups are possible.

 Rather than being spring-loaded, the buttons are held in place with magnets and are activated using optical sensors.
 This was done in order to reduce the finger workload while still giving tactile feedback.
 The button modules in which the fingers rest are adjustable—each side can be independently moved vertically or forward and back.".